puppetlabs/puppet-docs/source/puppet/3.6/reference/config_file_environment.markdown

 * The `modulepath = modules` line will resolve to `modulepath = /etc/puppetlabs/puppet/environments/test/modules`.
 This removes all of the global directories inherited from the `basemodulepath` setting, and limits the environment to only its local modules.
 * Likewise, `config_version = get_environment_commit.sh` in that environment will be interpreted as `config_version = /etc/puppetlabs/puppet/environments/test/get_environment_commit.sh`

-### Interpolation and `$environment`
+### Interpolation in Values

-Settings in environment.conf can use the special `$environment` variable in their values.
-Puppet will replace `$environment` with the name of the active environment.
+The settings in environment.conf can the values of other settings as variables (e.g. `$confdir`).
+Additionally, they can use the special `$environment` variable, which gets replaced with the name of the active environment.

+The most useful variables to interpolate into environment.conf settings are:

+* `$basemodulepath` --- useful for including the default module directories in the `modulepath` setting.
-This is almost never necessary for `modulepath` or `manifest`, but it can be useful as an argument to your `config_version` script.
+* `$environment` --- useful for locating files, or as a command line argument to your `config_version` script.

-Settings in environment.conf can also interpolate other settings as variables, such as `$confdir`.
+* `$confdir` --- useful for locating files.